Project

 Ingestion:

-Fivetran (3 sources)
+Fivetran (3 connectors)

 Storage: